db3108/michi-c2/doc/manual.rst

 So this manual is for you if you need information

 - on how to use michi-c with gogui (section 2)
-- on the behaviour of the gtp commands that are specific to michi-c (section 3)
+- on the behaviour of the gtp commands understood by michi-c (section 3)
 - the command line arguments (section 4)

 **References**